bacpop/bacpop-website/content/group/index.md

 {{< figure src="/images/group/john_lees_photo.jpg" >}}

 My previous work has attempted to understand the pathogenesis and transmission of infectious diseases.
-I primarily works on statistical genetics, genomic epidemiology and genome evolution of pathogenic bacteria.
+I primarily work on statistical genetics, genomic epidemiology and genome evolution of pathogenic bacteria.
 I have also worked on infectious disease modelling, GPU algorithms, and visualisation.
 I write methods and software to scale these analyses and make them more accessible to others in attempts to democratise bioinformatics.